santif/ex_fix/README.md

 ## Two-phase parse

 This library allows to parse the FIX message until certain tags are found.
-At that point it is possible to send the message to another process (example, a Book process, Account process, etc) to complete the parse and execute business logic specifically for the message's `subject`.
+At that point it is possible to send the message to another process (for example, a Book process, Account process, etc) to complete the parse and execute business logic specifically for the message's `subject`.

 As can be seen in the benchmarks below, the two-phase parse substantially decreases the time spent in the network client process.